If you’re curious about Judaism and what this 3,000-year-old tradition has to offer you or your family’s life, welcome!

 For non-Jewish participants, this class can serve as preparation for conversion to Judaism; however, commitment to conversion is not required at any point in the program.
 Rabbi Moritt is also available to meet privately with students exploring conversion.
 Synagogue membership is not required.

 Please email Rabbi Moritt with questions, to register or to set up a meeting.
-Meeting is necessary before registering.
+Rabbi Moritt meets with each student before registering.

 Cost: Free for members. $200 for non-members.
 All are invited.
 We anticipate this class will be held in-person.

 To pay registration fee, go here.